The Best Foods to Eat for Weight Loss

 Have you ever wanted to pull your hair out over an eating decision?
 Yeah, me too.
 And, it feels awful…

-We’re overwhelmed with so much diet knowledge that it’s making us “fat.”
-We’re busting at the seams, full of so much info that we’re paralyzed to make a healthy choice.
+To be honest, we’re overwhelmed with so much diet knowledge that it’s making us “fat.”
+We’re busting at the seams, full of information about low-carb diets, intermittent fasting, and “the best way to lose weight”—so much that we’re paralyzed to make smarter food choices.

 Because ultimately, you’re the one that should be calling the shots.
 Nobody knows you better than yourself.